The future of corporate banking in digital transformation strategy

-The future of corporate banking.
-How to carry out a digital transformation process and check its effectiveness
+Why corporate banking?
+How to carry out a digital transformation strategy and check its effectiveness

 We sit down with Adam Walendziewski, Director of Agile Centre – Digital Platforms at ING Bank Śląski, who shares his views on technology aspects of corporate banking.